prorok9898/ERR-EVAL/README.md

-# MIRAGE Benchmark
+# ERR-EVAL Benchmark

-**MIRAGE** (Misinterpretation & Reasoning Against Generated Errors) is an epistemic reliability benchmark that measures whether AI models can detect ambiguity, avoid hallucinating, localize uncertainty, and maintain calibrated confidence when inputs are incomplete, noisy, misleading, or internally inconsistent.
+**ERR-EVAL** (Epistemic Reasoning & Reliability Evaluation) is an epistemic reliability benchmark that measures whether AI models can detect ambiguity, avoid hallucinating, localize uncertainty, and maintain calibrated confidence when inputs are incomplete, noisy, misleading, or internally inconsistent.

-## What MIRAGE Measures
+## What ERR-EVAL Measures

-MIRAGE uses a 5-axis rubric, each scored 0–2:
+ERR-EVAL uses a 5-axis rubric, each scored 0–2:

 1. **Ambiguity Detection**: Does the model notice that something is unclear or wrong?
 2. **Hallucination Avoidance**: Does it avoid inventing facts/assumptions?